ydepledt/maze_generator/Readme.md

 ## Structure

 The "map" files have the following structure:

-    • the first line contains the width and the height of the map separated by a space
+- The first line contains the width and height of the map separated by a space.
-    • the other lines contains the edges cost for each node of the map (first value for “down” direction, then for “right” direction)
+- The subsequent lines contain the edge costs for each node of the map.
+Each line corresponds to a node, with values separated by spaces.
+The first value represents the "down" direction, and the second value represents the "right" direction.

 Example:
 ```